Chali 2na: Collaborations

 On Long Beach Dub Allstars 2001 album Wonders of the World Chali was featured on "Life Goes On" also featuring Half-Pint, Ives (of Delinquent Habits), and Tippa Irie.

 In 2008 Chali 2Na recorded with Ditch for Ditch's CD Public Intoxication on the song "All Comes Down To Money" which he co-wrote with Ditch.

 Furthermore, Chali 2Na recorded a track together with Dutch rap artist Jerome XL in 2008.
 The track "King Sh#t" was released on JXL's solo debut album The Last Day in the first quarter of 2010.

 In June 2010, British dubstep star Rusko released a collaboration with Chali 2na entitled "Gadget GoGo".
 The track was released as a bonus track to accompany the release of Rusko's debut solo record OMG.
 The track was also featured on Fish Market, Part 2.

-Most recently, Chali 2na appeared on the track "Break in the Glass" from the album Ways of the World, the 2019 release from the alternative-reggae band, The Movement.

 Chali 2na appeared on the track "Speaking in Tongues" from the album Drinking From the Sun, the 2012 release from Australian hip-hop artists Hilltop Hoods.

 Chali 2na featured on the song "Get Original" on the Black Eyed Peas album Bridging the Gap released in 2000.

 In 2012, he featured on the remix of "Dreamers" by British hip-hop duo Rizzle Kicks.

 In 2012, he featured in Slightly Stoopid's track "Just Thinking" on their album, Top of the World.

 In 2014, he guest starred in Epic Rap Battles of History, portraying famous scientist Neil deGrasse Tyson.

 In 2015, he was featured on the song "Love Is Killing Me" by Savoy, which was released on Monstercat.

 In 2016, he collaborated with Canadian electro-funk band The Funk Hunters for a 5-song EP titled ILLectric, released through Westwood and also with Australian beatbox/ loop station specialist dub FX on two tracks: "in another life" - which is a reworking of his track love's gonna getcha, and "the sky" which is with dub princess as well as dub FX.